brandoz2255/Obsidian-Notes/Docker Container Rust edition.md

 - Basic Networking

-Download the VScode extension of Rust!
+Download the VS code extension of Rust!

 After research is done move on to

 Phase Two making the file system and actually making it.

+then research what libraries I need to make this project possible!